OCA/project/project_task_add_very_high/README.rst

 Images
 ------

-* Odoo Community Association: `Icon <https://github.com/OCA/maintainer-tools/blob/master/template/module/static/description/icon.svg>`_.
+* Odoo Community Association: `Icon <https://odoo-community.org/logo.png>`_.

 Contributors
 ------------

 * Andrea Stirpe <a.stirpe@onestein.nl>

+Do not contact contributors directly about support or help with technical issues.

 Maintainer
 ----------